lmns-solutions/arduino-interactive-lessons/resources/index.md

 ## Inspirations

 Searching for project ideas or some divine epiphany on what to work on next?
-Check out our [Inspirations](inspirations.md).
+Check out our {% include tlink.html id='resources-inspirations' text='Inspirations' %}.